nick990/scrimba-react-course/sound-pads/README.md

 Create a toggle() function that logs "clicked!" to the console

 Pass that function down to each of the Pad components and set it up so when they get clicked, the function runs

+## Challenge 7

+Call setPads to update the state of the one pad that was clicked.
+Map over the previous pads array, and if the current item you're iterating over has the same id as the `id` passed to this function, then return a new object with the `on` value set to the opposite of what it was before.
+Otherwise (if the ids don't match), just return the previous item as it was, unchanged.